EchoSystem is a presentation capture and playback service that incorporates both visual and audio content of classes and presentations.

 How do I request Live Streaming be enabled for my classes?

-Send an email to firstname.lastname@example.org with your requirements or your local support team.
+Send an email to email@example.com along with your unit code, venue, date and time of your class.
 Once enabled, the central team will confirm and alert your local support team, so they can assist in preparations.

 Apart from online guides, and theatre/tutorial room AV-support, what other support exists for LiveStreaming?